First Call Fundraising Gala with keynote speaker Grand Chief Ed John

-What to Expect: Our annual First Call gala features a delicious Indian buffet dinner, a silent auction full of amazing gifts, tickets to arts events, getaways and more, a raffle with exciting prizes, time to mingle with old and new friends and a chance to celebrate Mary Ellen Turpel-Lafond’s work for the children and youth of our province.
+What to Expect: Our annual First Call gala features a delicious Indian buffet dinner, a silent auction full of amazing gifts, tickets to arts events, getaways and more, a raffle with exciting prizes, time to mingle with old and new friends and the chance to hear and learn from one of BC’s most devoted and respected child advocates.

 Location: Fraserview Hall, 8240 Fraser Street (at Marine Drive), Vancouver, Coast Salish Territories.

 Tickets: $75 for individuals ($40 for those on fixed income) or a table of 8 for $575.
 Coalition member organizations that find the table cost prohibitive are encouraged to contact First Call at 604-709-6970.

 Menu: A delicious (mild) Indian buffet with pop and chai is included with your ticket.
 There will also be a cash/credit card bar with wine and beer.
 Gluten-free and vegan/dairy-free dinner buffet options are available, however we cannot guarantee there will be no cross-contamination.